*An introduction to Redis data types and abstractions

 Let's start with a simple example, adding a few selected hackers names as sorted set elements, with their year of birth as "score".

-As you can see ZADD is similar to SADD, but takes one argument more (placed before the element to add itself), which is the score.
+As you can see ZADD is similar to SADD, but takes one additional argument (placed before the element to be added) which is the score.
 ZADD is also variadic, so you are free to specify multiple score-value pairs, even if this is not used in the example above.

 With sorted sets it is trivial to return a list of hackers sorted by their birth year because actually they are already sorted.